Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Linear systems with a single delay time

 with an arbitrary delay time $\tau>0$, or

 as shown in Ref.~\cite{kuchler1992}.
-In these cases, $\lim_{t\rightarrow 0}x_0(t)=0$ and the stationary distribution in the long-time limit has zero mean position and velocity.
+In these cases, $\lim_{t\rightarrow \infty}x_0(t)=0$ and the stationary distribution in the long-time limit has zero mean position and velocity:

-From the solution Eq.~\eqref{formal_sol}, we can readily calculate the quantities of interest in the steady state (see Appendix \ref{appendix:CR_t} for the derivation).
-The steady-state velocity is $v_s = 0$.
-The linear response function and the time-correlation function in the steady state reads
+From the solution in Eq.~\eqref{formal_sol}, we can readily calculate the quantities of interest in the steady state (see Appendix \ref{appendix:CR_t} for the derivation).
+The linear response function and the time-correlation function in the steady state read